 Yes, and like many professions, certain certification or education requirements are considered the standard of professionalism within that industry.
 Like attorneys or clinical healthcare professionals, a profession’s commitment to high standards begins with acknowledging established criteria related to education, experience and minimum certifications.

-While ALCA is unique in that its mission is to be inclusive of all practitioners, including non-certified professionals, the development of industry-approved standards of professionalism will only serve to improve the entire profession of Aging Life Care/geriatric care management.
-This commitment to excellence is not only a beacon to consumers who are interested in Aging Life Care Professionals/qualified geriatric care managers, but also to practitioners who plan to become Certified as part of their longer-term career path.
+While ALCA is unique in that its mission is to be inclusive of all practitioners, including non-certified professionals, the development of industry-approved standards of professionalism will only serve to improve the entire profession of Aging Life Care management.
+This commitment to excellence is not only a beacon to consumers who work with Aging Life Care Professionals, but also to practitioners who plan to become Certified as part of their longer-term career path.

 Is an ALCA Advanced Professional the same as a Patient Advocate, Senior Advisor, Senior Navigator, or Elder Advocate?

 Patient Advocates, Senior Advisors, Senior Navigators, and Elder Advocates may perform some of the tasks that an Advanced Professional ALCA member performs and in some cases may have similar training, education, or experience.
 However, in order to become a member of ALCA, all Advanced Professionals must meet stringent education, experience, and certification requirements of the organization.
 All ALCA members are required to adhere to a strict Code of Ethics and Standards of Practice.
 ALCA offers more information on what qualities and criteria to look for when choosing an Aging Life Care Professional in our About Aging Life Care pages of our website.
 For information on membership requirements, please visit our Join Us pages.

 Where do I find information on the four different certifications approved by ALCA?

 Below is the contact information for the ALCA-approved certifying bodies.
 For additional information regarding the certification or re-certification process, please visit our Certification page .